Who is a member?

 Our members are the local governments of Massachusetts and their elected and appointed leadership.

-The new law would reduce the size of the CCC from five members to three, all of whom would be appointed by the governor.
-The law (H. 5350) had an emergency preamble, meaning it takes effect immediately.
-With her signature, the governor now has until May 19 to appoint the three commissioners.
+The law had an emergency preamble, meaning it took effect immediately with the governor’s signature.
+The governor now has until May 19 to appoint the three commissioners.

 The law includes a provision to automatically allow delivery of cannabis to all municipalities.
-Communities that currently don’t allow retail sales and don’t want to allow delivery of cannabis would need to opt out.
+Communities that currently don’t allow retail sales and don’t want to allow delivery of cannabis will need to opt out.
 This new provision also goes into effect immediately, so interested municipalities should consult the CCC’s bulletin from April 19 on next steps.

 Finally, the new law directs the CCC to study the effects of the current marijuana excise tax on business and consumers.